Nicolas Leblanc: The Leblanc process

 In 1775, the French Academy of Sciences offered a prize for a process whereby soda ash could be produced from salt.
 The French Academy wanted to promote the production of much-needed sodium carbonate from inexpensive sodium chloride.

 By 1791, Nicolas Leblanc had succeeded in producing sodium carbonate from salt by a 2-step process.
-In the first step, sodium chloride is mixed with concentrated sulfuric acid at temperatures of 800-900 °C; hydrogen chloride gas is evolved, leaving solid sodium sulfate.
+In the first step, sodium chloride is mixed with concentrated sulfuric acid at temperatures of 800–900 °C; hydrogen chloride gas is evolved, leaving solid sodium sulfate.
 In the second step, the sodium sulfate is crushed, mixed with charcoal and limestone and again heated in a furnace.

 The prize was awarded to Nicolas Leblanc for a process which used sea salt and sulfuric acid as the raw materials.
 Later a plant (of his own) was in operation producing 320 tons of soda ash per year.
-The process, however, is now obsolete and is superseded by the extremely profitable and convenient Solvay process.
+The process, however, is now obsolete and is superseded by the Solvay process.